-, Filipino, of legal age, with addrest cordance with law, hereby certify as follows: after being duly 1.
-I am the duly appointed Corporate Secretar organized and existing in accordance with t at 2.
-At the duly constituted meeting of the on, during which a quoi following resolutions were passed and appr rum was present and ad "RESOLVED, thatappointed, as the Company's meetings of the shareholders Development Corporation (AT) special, or at any meeting post full authority to vote the shares AT and to act upon all matters a or presented during meetings, name, place and stead of the Company's meetings. proxy (the Proxy) to of Atlas Consolidated M whether the meeting is poned or adjourned there of stock of the Corporational resolution that may coor any adjournments there attend all lining and regular or from, with on held in me before RESOLVED, FURTHER, That granted shall remain valid and e is withdrawn by the Company the Corporate Secretary of AT to or until the last day of the fifth your comes first, and that AT be furnand AT may rely on the continueceipt of such written notice of effective until such time as nrough notice in writing de pefore the date of any suc- ear from the date hereof, in hished with a copy of this nuing validity of this resol the same elivered to h meeting whichever resolution 3.
-The foregoing resolution resolutions have neffective and valid up to this date, and controls possession.
-IN WITNES SS WHEREOF, I have signed this instrument in on Signat Printed Name and ure of the Corporate Secr etary BED AND SWORN TO before me in , Affiant Doc.
-No Page No Book No Series of ; ;
+I,, Filipino, of legal age, with address atsworn in accordance with law, hereby certify as follows: , after being duly I am the duly appointed Corporate Secretary of(the Company) organized and existing in accordance with the laws of the Philippine at At the duly constituted meeting of the Board of Directors of on, during which a quorum was present and a following resolutions were passed and approved: "RESOLVED, that attend all Mining and regular or efrom, with tion held in ome before RESOLVED, FURTHER, That the power and author granted shall remain valid and effective until such time a is withdrawn by the Company through notice in writing of the Corporate Secretary of AT before the date of any sur or until the last day of the fifth year from the date hereof, comes first, and that AT be furnished with a copy of this and AT may rely on the continuing validity of this rescretely to such written notice of its revocation." s the same lelivered to ch meeting whichever s resolution The foregoing resolution resolutions have not been amended, revok effective and valid up to this date, and contained in the corporate re- possession.
+IN WITNESS WHEREOF, I have signed this instrument in on Printed Name and Signature of the Corporate Sec retary SUBSCRIBED AND SWORN TO before me in on exhibited to me his/her , Affiant Doc.
+No; Page No; Book No; Series of 2024.